Interest Group History of International Law Pre-conference Hybrid Workshop

 4. Dr. Elizabeth Craig (University of Sussex), “Who are minority rights for?
 The Role of Petitions and the League of Nations minority rights regime.”

 The paper talked about the hegemonic narrative and double standards that still remain.
 Elizabeth Craig was also referring to the need for contextualizing in order to understand better.
-Her conclusion is that the politics of law are unavoidable.
+Her conclusion is that there really is politics in law.

 5. Christopher Yaw Nyinevi (Monash University), “Deconstructing the exclusion of corporations from international legal personality.”

 In the beginning, the author referred to the classical international law where only states had ILP but individuals, companies, and non-state actors were objects of international law.
 This view has gradually changed.
-He focuses on the status of corporations in international law, especially multinational corporations.
+He focuses on the status of corporations in international law, specifically, of multinational corporations.

 A reference was made to James Crawford who pointed out that there was no norm in international law that extended international criminal liability beyond states to corporations.
 Nyinevi showed the gradual development of international law - that similarly to individuals, some human rights have been attributed to corporations, still mostly through state mechanisms.
 The paper also discussed the consequences of giving ILP to multinational corporations.

-Professor Anne Peters raised the question of why couldn’t multinational companies have just rights and obligations instead of ILP.
-Maybe ILP of multinational companies could result in a Permanent Court of Arbitration-type of control over multinational companies?
+Professor Anne Peters raised the question: why couldn’t multinational companies have just rights and obligations instead of ILP.
+[Maybe the ILP of multinational companies could result in a Permanent Court of Arbitration-type of control over multinational companies? – J.E.].

 6. Yanweng Zhang (University College London), “Equitable Representation on International Benches and the Appointment of Investor-State Dispute Settlement Tribunal Members: A Historical Perspective.”